-Healthcare providers should be alert to the signs and symptoms of thrombosis with thrombocytopenia syndrome in individuals vaccinated with Janssen COVID-19 Vaccine.
+A: Healthcare providers should be alert to the signs and symptoms of thrombosis with thrombocytopenia syndrome in individuals vaccinated with Janssen COVID-19 Vaccine.
 In individuals with suspected thrombosis with thrombocytopenia and who were vaccinated with Janssen COVID-19 Vaccine, heparin may be harmful and alternative treatments may be needed.
 Consultation with hematology specialists is strongly recommended.

 Additional information for clinicians is available from CDC in its Health Alert Network notice, “Cases of Cerebral Venous Sinus Thrombosis with Thrombocytopenia after Receipt of the Johnson & Johnson COVID-19 Vaccine.”

 In addition, The American Society of Hematology has information on its website relevant to the diagnosis and treatment of thrombosis with thrombocytopenia following the Janssen COVID-19 Vaccine.